What Is Operating Cash Flow (OCF) in 2026: Formula, Example, and Why It Matters

 What Is Operating Cash Flow Yield?

 Operating Cash Flow Yield is a financial ratio that measures a company’s ability to generate cash relative to its market valuation.
-It is particularly useful for comparing companies across different industries or market caps.
+It is commonly used to evaluate how efficiently a company generates cash compared to the price investors are paying for its equity.

 What Is Operating Cash Flow Yield